- HubPages Tutorials and Community»

 The very thought is horrifying.
 How about the Invisible Woman?

 I don't know, if I had to choose someone, maybe Robert Carlyle in a fat suit with boobs on it?
-I know he's a man but I think he has the right range for it.
+I know he's a man, but I think he has the right range for it.
 He's brilliant with emotionally unstable characters going through a wide variety of experiences.
+Any actress would be too pretty for the role without hours of makeup, anyway.

 What quality or talent do you wish you could cultivate?